 This post may contain affiliate links.
 We may receive compensation when you click on links to those products at no additional cost to you.
 Read our full disclosure here.

-Having good credit is important as it not only can save you money on borrowed money through lower interest rates but also open up financial opportunities that you would not have access to with bad credit.
+Having good credit is important as it not only can save you money through lower interest rates, but also opens up financial opportunities that you would not have access to with bad credit.
 Read on to learn 7 ways to improve your credit score!

 But First… What Is A Good Credit Score?